 Franklin County regularly experiences severe winter storm events between the months of December and April.
-According to the National Climatic Data Center (NCDC), there have been a total of 111 snow and ice events reported in Franklin County between February 1, 1993 and February 26, 2010, including heavy snow, snow, ice storms, snow squalls, freezing rain and winter storms.14 The NCDC web site has more detailed information about each of the listed storms.
+The entire town of Orange is equally susceptible to severe winter storms.
+According to the National Climatic Data Center (NCDC), there have been a total of 111 snow and ice events reported in Franklin County between February 1, 1993 and February 26, 2010, including heavy snow, snow, ice storms, snow squalls, freezing rain and winter storms.
+The NCDC web site has more detailed information about each of the listed storms.
 Seven out of the 111 snow and ice events that impacted Franklin County (as well as other areas of Massachusetts) resulted in Presidential Disaster Declarations or Emergency Declarations, which then made the state, residents and businesses eligible for federal disaster relief funds.
-Table 3-2 lists the 7 recent severe winter disasters that have led to Presidential Disaster or Emergency Declarations in Massachusetts.
+Table 3-2 lists the twelve